zhyd1997/storybook/docs/_snippets/storybook-preview-change-viewports.md

 export default {
   parameters: {
     viewport: {
-      viewports: newViewports, // newViewports would be an ViewportMap. (see below for examples)
+      // newViewports would be an ViewportMap. (see below for examples)
-      defaultViewport: 'someDefault',
+      options: newViewports,
     },
   },
 };